parinavcodes/Dog-at-your-door/README.md

 # Dog At Your Door
 Want to get notified when your dog is at the door?
 You've come to right place.<br><br>
 The repository automates the process of right from opening your Camera App(MI Home Security Camera in my case.
-You can make appropriate changes for any other app in the code) and capturing screen shapshots.
+You can make appropriate changes for any other app in the code) and capturing screen snapshots.

 ## How it works
 It incoporates OpenCV with YOLO(You Only Look Once) to identify dogs whenever a motion is detected.<br><br>